mustafizur-rahman26/TodoApplication/README.md

 ## Provide a basic Model-View-Presenter (MVP) architecture & Repository pattern

 ## With the app, you can:
-- Add new TODOs
+- Add new ToDo
-- Delete TODOs
+- Delete ToDo
-- Update TODOs
+- Update ToDo
 - Discard changes
-- Complete/Incomplete TODOs
+- Complete/Incomplete ToDo

 ## Dependencies
 - appcompat-v7:26.1.0